Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/3-retargeting-control.md

 Exteroceptive data such as camera information allows finding feasible regions for the humanoid robot foot locations as well as a map of the environment and obstacles.

-## G. Challenges & Future Directions for Retargeting & Control
+## G. Challenges and Future Directions for Retargeting and Control

 Humanoid robot teleoperation is a new field, and many challenges to put together whole-body coordinated motion retargeting, planning, stability, and control are not addressed effectively yet.
 For example, dividing the retargeting and planning problems of humanoid robot teleoperations appears to be useful but not effective in performing agile teleoperation tasks outside of the lab (in the real world) and in unstructured environment as it is the case for many hazardous environments and disaster response scenarios.